jonvicente/jonvicente.github.io/_pages/about.md

 --
 My primary focus is understanding the intricate interplay between climate change and its profound physical and mental health impacts.
 I have been working on **Public Health, Global Mental Health, Psychiatric Epidemiology and Climate Epidemiology**, investigating how these different fields converge under the influence of climate change.

-Starting in July, I will begin my PhD and research at the **Oeschger-Zentrum für Klimaforschung** (Oeschger Centre for Climate Change Research) and the **Institut für Sozial- und Präventivmedizin** (Institute of Social and Preventive Medicine) at the University of Bern, Switzerland.
+PhD student at the **Oeschger-Zentrum für Klimaforschung** (Oeschger Centre for Climate Change Research) and in the **Institut für Sozial- und Präventivmedizin** (Institute of Social and Preventive Medicine) at the University of Bern, Switzerland.
 My research focuses on investigating the psychological consequences of extreme weather events and climate-related hazards to understand the effects of climate change on mental health in Switzerland and The Gambia.

 ![Illustration of combining vision and language modalities](/images/climate_stripes_2.jfif){:.align-center width="900px"}